 Step Six: You have to go to KDP Amazon to upload your kindle file.
 I recommend choosing 70% royalties instead of 35% because I can’t think of why you wouldn’t want to earn more money on your title.
 I think you should allow for the open distribution (don’t try to limit people sharing your book).
 Don’t be stingy about free books, book lending, giveaways because it’s a cheap form of publicity and there will always be readers who pay for it.

 One last piece of advice on Kindle.
 I would go for the Kindle Select program for at least three months.
 It means you can’t upload your book to be made available to any of the other e-readers, which can be limiting.
 However, you can let people download the book for free for a certain number of days.
 And that will shove you right up in the page ranks of Amazon and make your book more visible.
 I think the positive aspects of doing this outweigh the negative.
 And when you’re ready to quit KDP Select and just have an ordinary kindle account so that you can upload for other e-Readers, the simplest thing to do will be to publish on Smashwords.
 They will make your book available for e-readers everywhere.
+(Update: I removed my book from everywhere else so I could keep my KDP Select status.
+That was the only place I was selling books anyway).

 Step One: If you’re not content with the beginner’s guide, and want the master’s guide, read this before you publish!